rejuancse/Easy-Job-Portal/readme.txt

 The job Portal templating feature allows you to change the following file templates.
 We are providing two UI layouts named as Classical and Modern.

 1. For modifying classical layout templates, please refer to v1 directory.
-1. For modifying modern layout templates, please refer to v2 directory.
+2. For modifying modern layout templates, please refer to v2 directory.

-1. To change a template, please add "Easy_job_Portal" folder in your activated theme's root directory.
+1. To change a template, please add "Easy Job Portal" folder in your activated theme's root directory.
-1. Add above mentioned file from plugin Easy-job-Portal >templates folder keeping the same file directory structure and do whatever you want.
+2. Add above mentioned file from plugin Easy-job-Portal >templates folder keeping the same file directory structure and do whatever you want.

 Enjoy your work with Easy Job Portal templating.